vikingeducation/pairing_checkin/README.md

 Abhi wants a nickname.
 Any suggestions? -- Erik the Driver

-This is the cOnFlIcTy COWBOY BOOT of the schwad - Schwad
+This is the COWBOY BOOT of the schwad - Schwad

 SOMEBODY POISONED THE WATER HOLE!